-• Science Communication with Impact - "Telling Tales: The Importance of Narrative in Science" workshop (Professor Jonathan Pettitt, University of Aberdeen)
+Science Communication with Impact - "Telling Tales: The Importance of Narrative in Science" workshop by Professor Jonathan Pettitt (21 March 2022)

 As you are expected to actively participate and help organise the EASTBIO Annual Symposia and the Industry Skills School, EASTBIO will provide you with specific transferable skills training.
 This workshop focuses on developing the skills you need to communicate your research effectively to scientific and non-scientific audiences.